exploratory-testing-academy/todoapp-solution/README.md

 * [ CORRECTNESS OF FUNCTION ] Adding space adds empty item
 * [ CORRECTNESS OF FUNCTION ] Edit to empty leaves the item while it should be removed
 * [ LAYOUT ] Edit to empty messes the layout and I should not see it since empty should not be added
+* [ IMPLEMENTATION ] Warning about compiled in DEV mode

 FAILING CLAIMS